-ISA semesters in Mexico, Argentina and the multi-country program are approved for Spanish language semesters.
+ISA semesters in Argentina are approved for Spanish language semesters.
 Courses are offered on the intermediate and advanced levels.
 The programs include home stays with host families as well as opportunities to study with national students in local universities.

 Northwestern grants 12-18 credits upon completion of this program, with credits distributed depending on courses of study (GEN346).